Partner email@example.com 919.250.2169

 Not only does Rose listen intently to clients’ stories, but she also remembers every detail.
 This attribute, along with her exceptional organization and foresight, allows her to successfully steer her clients in light of their personal goals as well as the potential obstacles that she anticipates ahead of time.
 Clients come out of the trying events that confront them with minds eased and burdens lifted thanks to the care and attention Rose gives them.
 As she told North Carolina Lawyers Weekly magazine upon receiving the 2014 Women of Justice Award, “I feel a great sense of accomplishment when a client who has come to me feeling sad or angry over his or her domestic situation is able to start a new chapter with restored self-worth and optimism.”

 Rose has been consistently recognized by her family law peers as an outstanding lawyer in her field of practice.
+In 2018, she received the Sarah H. Davis Excellence Award from the North Carolina State Bar Board of Legal Specialization for her proven ability to maintain a long and consistent record of handling challenging cases successfully, mentoring attorneys, and keeping high ethical standards at the forefront of everything she does.
 As a leader in the family law practice group at Smith Debnam, Rose places a high priority on mentoring younger attorneys in the field.
 She is a model of integrity and sincerity with an intimate knowledge of her area of law.